 To account for cross-country differences in the effects of robots, we focus on differences in initial labour costs (Eurostat 2020).
-We transform labour costs (and GDP in a robustness check) into relative values by taking logs and deducting Slovenia's value, which is close to the average labour costs in our sample.
+We transform labour costs (and GDP in a robustness check) into relative values by taking logS and deducting the value of Slovenia, which is the richest country amongst the Central Eastern European (CEE) EU member states in our sample.
 We use data from 2004 because the Eurostat data on labour costs in CEE countries are available only from 2004 onwards.
 As the data on robots in these countries are also available from 2004 onwards, the variables to control for initial conditions capture differences in the first year for which all key data are available.
 We use GDP per capita as a robustness check, also using the Eurostat data.
 Table A1 in Appendix A provides an overview of the relative labour costs and GDP per capita in 2004 across countries.
 To study labour market institutions, we use data on EPL from the OECD database (OECD 2021) and data on union coverage from the Amsterdam Institute for Advanced labour studies (AIAS 2020).